2. Markov Processes#

 Let \({\mathbb I}\) be the identity operator.
 When the conditional expectation operator \({\mathbb T}\) is a strong contraction, the operator \(({\mathbb I} - {\mathbb T})^{-1}\) is well defined, bounded on \({\mathcal N}\), and equal to the geometric sum:[7]

-Consider the Markov chain setting of subsection Finite-State Markov Chains with a transition matrix \({\mathbb P}\).
-A stationary density \({\bf q}\) is a nonnegative vector that satisfies
+Using this example, we investigate the strong property using the finite Markov chain example, Example 2.2.
+Recall that a stationary density \({\bf q}\) is a nonnegative vector that satisfies

 for some \({\sf r} \in {\mathbb R}\), where convergence is either pointwise in \(x\) or in the \({\mathcal L}^2\) norm.
-Limit (2.10) asserts that long-run forecasts do not depend on the current Markov state.
+Limit (2.8) asserts that long-run forecasts do not depend on the current Markov state.
 Meyn and Tweedie [1993] provide a comprehensive treatment of such convergence.
-Let \(Q\) be a stationary distribution.
-Then it is necessarily true that
+Then using the definition of a stationary probability, it is necessarily true that

 A set of sufficient conditions for the convergence outcome